 - Remove mixture from heat and let sit (15 minutes)

 - Pour lemon juice into pitcher.
 Add 3 cups water

 - Serve on ice!

-To sweeten your homemade lemonade, you can use a few alternatives to the refined white sugar.
-They are healthier and have their own taste that can enhance your lemonade.
+To sweeten your homemade lemonade, you can use a few alternatives to refined granulated sugar or simple syrup.
+These are healthier options that have their own taste to enhance your lemonade.
 Here are a few of our favorites:

 - maple syrup

 - agave syrup

 - coconut palm sugar

 See what your kids think of these homemade lemonade recipes!
 Try out different variations together and create your own lemonade.
 You can also serve them to your guests at a summer get-together!
 Don’t forget to share your favorite homemade lemonade recipes with your people on FamilyApp!